GSP Prometeu: Description

-GSP Prometeu drilling rig was designed by Sonnat Offshore and was built by Petrom at the Galaţi Shipyard in 1982.
+GSP Prometeu drilling rig was designed by Sonnat Offshore and was built by Petrom at the Galați shipyard in 1982.
 The rig was completely reconstructed and refurbished in 2003 at a cost of US$35 million.
 The rig was owned and operated by Petrom from 1982 to 2005 when the company sold its six offshore platforms (including Atlas, Jupiter, Orizont, Prometeu and Saturn) to Grup Servicii Petroliere for US$100 million.

 GSP Prometeu has a length of 52.4 m, breadth of 40.8 m, draft of 9.75 m, height of 120 m and depth of 6.4 m.
 She has a maximum drilling depth of 6100 m and she could operate at a water depth of 91 m.
 As a drilling rig, GSP Prometeu is equipped with advanced drilling equipment and has to meet strict levels of certification under international law.
 GSP Prometeu is able to maneuver with its own engines (to counter drift and ocean currents), but for long-distance relocation it must be moved by specialist tugboats.
 The rig is capable of withstanding severe sea conditions including 12 m waves and 155 km/h winds.